JeongHyunJin/AISFM3.0/README.md

 <p align="justify">
      This repository contains several codes to understand the AISFM data.
-     The Sunpy 3.1 module (https://sunpy.org/) is used for the example codes.
+     The Sunpy 3.1 module (https://sunpy.org/) is used for the examples.
 </p>

 <br/>